Don't fall for junk accident health insurance

 If it's just ambulance cover you're concerned about, you may find you're already covered by your state government, or that a state subscription service might offer better value.
 Your options depend upon where you live.

 - Residents of Tasmania and Queensland have their ambulance trips covered by their state governments.
+(Tasmanian residents are currently not covered for ambulance if they travel in QLD and SA while Queensland residents are covered in all states)

 - Residents of NSW, the ACT and the Perth metro area (including Fremantle and Armadale) need health insurance if you want to be covered for ambulance.